-2019 will be another year of significant changes in taxes.
-Some of them will also apply to the withholding tax.
-The obligation to exercise due care or the obligation to withhold tax despite being in possession of a residency certificate are just some of the changes we will have to deal with.
+2019 was another year of significant changes in taxes.
+Some of them also applied to the withholding tax.
+The obligation to exercise due care or the obligation to withhol tax despite being in possession of a residency certificate are just some of the changes we will have to deal with.

 As a reminder, withholding tax is a flat-rate income tax that is applied to amounts payable to foreign entities.
 This tax applies to interest, dividends, royalties and the so-called intangible services.

 To learn more about withholding tax, please see the article “What is a withholding tax?”

 The entire withholding tax regime has changed with the introduction of the limit of PLN 2,000,000.
 This limit applies to the aggregate amount payable to a given entity and subject to withholding tax.
 It doesn’t matter whether we can apply an exemption or a reduced tax rate – the limit applies to amounts due (i.e. fees, interest, dividends, etc.) that are paid abroad.